stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 3, go to your documents folder or your v i p user folder 4, follow this path, sounds cosmic rage music planets 5, paste your music (must be in .wav format)
-6, rename the music as your factorie's or the planet's name, remember, it should be the same as the factorie's or the planet's else this wont work
+6, rename the music as your factorie's or the planet's name, remember, it should be the same as the factorie's or the planet's else this will not work
 7, within the game, type #edit misc/music.set

 You have 10 custom slots that allow you to add music.
 If you have filled one, you cant use that slot again if you dont override it
 Slots are renamed like this. changeone, change2, change3, change4, up to change10
-8, press ctrl h while on the notepad page of music.set 9, type the slot's number into the first box, e.g. changeone, change2, change 6, change9, change10 10, press tab and type your factories name here, It should be the same as your factories name 11, press shift tab 3 times, it should say change all, or similor.
+8, press ctrl h while on the notepad page of music.set 9, type the slot's number into the first box, e.g. changeone, change2, change6, change9, change10
+10, press tab and type your factories name here, It should be the same as your factories name 11, press shift tab 3 times, it should say change all, or similor.
 12, press enter, press escape and ctrl s to save the file.
 13,  reload the pack
-14, if something still doesnt work, read the introductions once again. note, dont ask for any custom music to be crafted or given, its not will be provided note2, take a backup of this file before updating your soundpack, else it will be overriten and all of your changes will be lost for ever, no refunds! note3, if something breaks, copy the main file from the dropbox folder or from the zip file that you downloaded from note4, the music you add could only be heard by yourself, since this is your own copy.
+14, if something still doesnt work, read the introductions once again. note, dont ask for any custom music to be crafted or given, it  will not be provided note2, take a backup of this file before updating your soundpack, else it will be overriten and all of your changes will be lost for ever, no refunds! note3, if something breaks, copy the main file from the dropbox folder or from the zip file that you downloaded from note4, the music you add could only be heard by yourself, since this is your own copy.
 Other people are not going to hear the music that you put.